Cherokee County, Georgia: Government, politics, and policing

 An exurban county of Metro Atlanta, Cherokee County strongly supports the Republican Party.
 Having consistently followed a Solid South voting pattern for the bulk of the late 19th century and again from the Great Depression through the civil rights movement, the most recent Democratic presidential candidate to win Cherokee County is Georgian Jimmy Carter, who carried it in both of his bids.

 The county had voted Republican even during the Jim Crow era, voting Republican in 1900, 1908, 1920, and 1928.
 It voted for a third-party candidate in 1912 and 1968.

 In addition, it has not voted Democratic at the state level since the 1994 elections, when it supported Democratic candidates for Secretary of State and Agriculture Commissioner.

 The GOP margin of victory has decreased in recent presidential cycles as population growth has led Metro Atlanta and, in turn, the state as a whole to shift politically leftward.
 The county remains a Republican stronghold, but less than it used to be.
 In 2024, Democratic nominee Kamala Harris won 30% of the vote in the county, the highest percentage since 1980.

+For state politics, Cherokee County is part of districts 44, 46 and 47 for elections to the Georgia House of Representatives and districts 21, 32 and 56 for the Georgia State Senate.